Ready to learn more?

 Schedule a demo today to see how Aventri can help you Connect Better and start creating unforgettable meetings and events.

-In this guide, we’ll explore everything planners need to know about virtual events or adding a virtual component to your in-person event.
+In this guide, we’ll explore everything event professionals need to know about hosting successful virtual and hybrid events in 2021 and beyond.
 Discover how making the investment to go virtual can help you achieve your goals, enhance engagement and discover another powerful tool to add to your event planning toolkit.

 If there’s anything meeting and event planners today know to be true, it’s that making connections in-person is a powerful thing.
 But for a variety of reasons, it’s not always easy or achievable to bring people together in the same space.
 It’s why virtual and hybrid events have become increasingly popular in recent years, and for good reason.

 Virtual events not only help planners expand their audience and promote inclusivity, but they can be an effective way to increase revenue and track key data about your audience.
 Despite these positives, however, there’s still a lot of planners that don’t know about hosting events online or adding virtual components to their in-person events.